gio-del/ODC-Challenges-CTF/writeups/shellcode/gimme3bytes/README.md

 - RAX: already set to 0x0a (syscall number for `read`)
 - RDI: already set to 0x0 (stdin)
 - RSI: already set to the buffer address
 - RDX: set using `pop rdx`.
 Why so?
-Because at that point the stack contains a large number that can be used as a buffer size
+Because at that point the stack contains a large number that can be used as a buffer size.
+But not so large that the read will not execute correctly (see man page for `read`, in particular the NOTES section).

 ## Second Stage (25 bytes)